 How to get to Notting Hill (Notting Hill station) –

-Before we delve into all the amazing things to see in Notting Hill, I’ll start my Notting Hill guide by explaining how best to reach the London Neighbourhood.
-Thankfully its very easy to do as the Central Line stops inches away from the main Notting Hill attractions at the Notting Hill Gate station.
+Before we delve into all the amazing things to see in Notting Hill, I’ll start my guide by explaining how best to reach the London Neighbourhood.
+Thankfully it’s very accessible as the Central Line stops inches away from the main Notting Hill attractions at the Notting Hill Gate station.

-Another Notting Hill tube station worth using (if it’s easier to travel on either the Circle or Hammersmith lines) is Ladbroke Grove station which is only about a 10minute walk away from Notting Hills centre!
+Another Notting Hill tube station worth using (if it’s easier for you to travel on either the Circle or Hammersmith lines) is Ladbroke Grove station.
+This too is only about a 10minute walk away from Notting Hills centre!
 In this way, it couldn’t be easier to squeeze a trip into even the busiest London Itinerary.

 Where To Eat In Notting Hill –